Thursday, October 16, 2025

 - Yada Yada Yada.

--MMM ( Make More Money).
+-to MMM ( to Make More Money).

-Consider your answers and decide which answer matters most to you/your Organization before you decide HOW to prioritize.
+Consider all the answers and decide which one matters most to you/your Organization before deciding how to prioritize.

 Here is my super simple way to prioritize the backlog.
 (YMMV)